AI-SDC/SACRO-ML/docs/source/output_format.rst

         p_thresh: threshold to determine significance of things.
 For instance auc_p_value and pdif_vals
         n_dummy_reps: number of baseline (dummy) experiments to do
         train_beta: value of b for beta distribution used to sample the in-sample (training) probabilities
-        test_beta: value of b for beta distibution used to sample the out-of-sample (test) probabilities
+        test_beta: value of b for beta distribution used to sample the out-of-sample (test) probabilities
         test_prop: proportion of data to use as a test set for the attack model
         n_rows_in: number of rows for in-sample (training data)
         n_rows_out: number of rows for out-of-sample (test data)